-- This offer is valid only for Points purchased through the promotion’s Buy Points or Gift Points pages.
+- This offer is valid only for Points purchased through the promotion’s Buy Points and Gift Points pages.

-- Purchased Points do not count toward Marriott Bonvoy Elite status.
+- Purchased or gifted Points do not count toward Marriott Bonvoy Elite Status.

-- Points purchases will be processed within 72 hours after the purchase is complete.
+- Points will be posted to the Member’s Account within 72 hours after the transaction is complete.

 - Once Points have been purchased or gifted, no refunds will be permitted.

 - Purchasing Points using a Marriott Bonvoy cobrand credit card will earn Points as an everyday purchase.

 This is just about as simple as it gets – as long as you buy 2,000 points or more you’ll be buying Marriott Bonvoy points with a 40% bonus.